Indicators

 One priority of the Tasmanian Housing Strategy is to “improve private market affordability and stability” including through the objective of “continuing to help Tasmanians in rental stress and encouraging existing and prospective property owners to increase the supply of affordable and secure rentals.”

 Homes Tasmania’s Key Performance Indicator 5 is to “deliver more affordable rentals,” through their PRIS and Family Violence Rapid Rehousing programs.
 By their own metric, Homes Tasmania is not delivering on this objective, as the number of homes in these programs have decreased since the targets were boosted in 2024.
-While a combined total of 258 affordable rental homes has been delivered, compared to an estimated 44,000 private rentals in Tasmania, these programs are insufficient to significantly improve rental affordability in this state.
+While a combined total of 256 affordable rental homes has been delivered in June 2025, when compared to the estimated 44,000 private rentals in Tasmania, it is apparent that these programs are insufficient to significantly improve rental affordability in this state.
 See: Renting in Tasmania, Shelter Tasmania.

 Rental affordability is a complex, multi-factorial problem.
 Responding to it effectively will require the next state government to pull multiple different policy levers which influence the private rental market well beyond the delivery of niche rental affordability programs which reach only a few households.